 Dreamland observations miss why Libs were rejected

 I would like fewer queues for surgical procedure and specialists, emergency physician wait occasions, or GP visits.
-Perrottet and his authorities should refocus on what’s vital.
+Perrottet and his authorities should refocus on what’s necessary.
 Janice Creenaune, Austinmer

-Mr Perrottet could consider $828 million to interchange an current stadium was a terrific achievement.
-Others assume fixing crises in hospitals, aged care, the setting, local weather change, schooling and inexpensive housing are what authorities is anticipated to ship.
+Mr Perrottet might consider $828 million to switch an present stadium was an incredible achievement.
+Others assume fixing crises in hospitals, aged care, the atmosphere, local weather change, schooling and inexpensive housing are what authorities is predicted to ship.
 It’s taking part in music because the Titanic sinks.
-While pleasantly distracting, it doesn’t clear up the intense issues on the “to do” record.
+While pleasantly distracting, it doesn’t resolve the intense issues on the “to do” listing.
 Anne Matheson, Gordon

 If the meat burgers are something just like the garbage they serve up at one other Sydney stadium, at $14.50, they’re overpriced by about $10.
-The solely respectable meals on the footy are the pies and scorching chips.
-To take and feed a household of 4 to one among these stadiums, you will want to take out a second mortgage on your own home or promote a kidney.
+The solely first rate meals on the footy are the pies and sizzling chips.
+To take and feed a household of 4 to one among these stadiums, you’ll need to take out a second mortgage on your home or promote a kidney.
 Peter Miniutti, Ashbury

-Glad to see the brand new stadium’s “half-time beer and bathroom queues” have been mounted (at an unlimited worth).
-Perhaps the Opera House needs to be pulled down as there’s normally an extended line of anxious ladies ready for the bogs throughout breaks.
-As properly, the bar is usually a little bit of a bun struggle typically.
+Glad to see the brand new stadium’s “half-time beer and bathroom queues” have been mounted (at an infinite worth).
+Perhaps the Opera House ought to be pulled down as there’s often a protracted line of anxious girls ready for the bathrooms throughout breaks.
+As properly, the bar could be a little bit of a bun struggle generally.
 Is a redesign on the books?
 Kate Chivers, Epping

-The finish of half-time queues for beer and bogs?
-Is this an indication of an aleing economic system?
+The finish of half-time queues for beer and bathrooms?
+Is this an indication of an aleing financial system?
 Allan Gibson, Cherrybrook

-In the nineteenth century, the West and Japan looted no matter treasure and valuables they may lay their arms on in China.
-It is a conservative estimate that the British alone looted tons of of hundreds of artefacts from the Forbidden Palace in the course of the 1900 Eight-Nation Alliance.
+In the nineteenth century, the West and Japan looted no matter treasure and valuables they might lay their arms on in China.
+It is a conservative estimate that the British alone looted a whole lot of 1000’s of artefacts from the Forbidden Palace through the 1900 Eight-Nation Alliance.
 Some have since been traded privately, however most are nonetheless in storage within the British Museum, gathering mud in its basement.
 China ought to demand these be returned.
 Paul Lau, Dolls Point

-In 2003, the world regarded on as vandals and thieves trashed the Iraqi antiquities museum in the course of the battle in Iraq.
+In 2003, the world appeared on as vandals and thieves trashed the Iraqi antiquities museum through the warfare in Iraq.
 This provides us some context to the state of affairs that Elgin confronted in Athens as an envoy to the Ottoman Empire.
-The Parthenon marbles have been being looted by lime burners.
+The Parthenon marbles had been being looted by lime burners.
 No Elgin, no marbles.
-The man needs to be praised, not derided.
+The man ought to be praised, not derided.
 Genevieve Milton, Newtown

 A decade of decay

 The premier’s declare that “there’s not a community in this state that’s not in a better place today than it was 11 years ago” deserves some scrutiny (“Moves to swing state seats,” August 29).
-Where to start out?
-How in regards to the clogged and congested native roads I journey on, that are a lot worse than they have been a decade in the past; the rising variety of demountable school rooms in native colleges; and the blow-out in ready occasions at my native hospital’s emergency division?
+Where to begin?
+How concerning the clogged and congested native roads I journey on, that are a lot worse than they had been a decade in the past; the rising variety of demountable school rooms in native colleges; and the blow-out in ready occasions at my native hospital’s emergency division?
 Kerrie Wehbe, Blacktown

-Cremorne Junction is definitely a group that isn’t higher off after 11 years of Coalition authorities.
-An ill-advised $24million tidal stream system on Military Road has induced companies to shut, made situations extra hazardous for pedestrians and inconvenienced bus commuters.
+Cremorne Junction is actually a neighborhood that’s not higher off after 11 years of Coalition authorities.
+An ill-advised $24million tidal move system on Military Road has prompted companies to shut, made situations extra hazardous for pedestrians and inconvenienced bus commuters.
 Graham Short, Cremorne

 Summit to consider

-Here is a suggestion for this week’s jobs and expertise summit (“Watch for the three-card trick on productivity”, August 29).
+Here is a suggestion for this week’s jobs and abilities summit (“Watch for the three-card trick on productivity”, August 29).
 Give an amnesty to the greater than 100,000 people who’re in Australia as visa overstayers or refugees.
-A one-off provide of amnesty to all visa holders and illegals right here on September 1, giving a path to Australian citizenship, would get them out of the money economic system and into paying taxes, up-skilling and serving to to unravel the workforce shortages.
+A one-off supply of amnesty to all visa holders and illegals right here on September 1, giving a path to Australian citizenship, would get them out of the money financial system and into paying taxes, up-skilling and serving to to resolve the workforce shortages.
 John Keene, Glebe

-The summit on jobs and expertise has inspired options for fixing the employee scarcity disaster, one being to make use of pensioners and the mildly disabled.
+The summit on jobs and abilities has inspired solutions for fixing the employee scarcity disaster, one being to make use of pensioners and the mildly disabled.
 However, silence continues relating to these held in refugee detention services.
-Here awaits a cohort of employable individuals some, little question, extremely expert.
-Even these not on this class could possibly be rapidly educated in necessities for, say, cleansing, driving vans, engaged on farms, fruit packing and choosing, and in kitchens, bar duties and ready on tables.
-In some instances, two birds could possibly be struck with one stone by the provide of launch to a job requiring the individual to remain for 2 years working in an space struggling severe shortages.
+Here awaits a cohort of employable folks some, little doubt, extremely expert.
+Even these not on this class might be shortly educated in necessities for, say, cleansing, driving vehicles, engaged on farms, fruit packing and choosing, and in kitchens, bar duties and ready on tables.
+In some circumstances, two birds might be struck with one stone by the supply of launch to a job requiring the individual to remain for 2 years working in an space struggling critical shortages.
 Christine Perrott, Armidale

 Emission assertion

-Many dream of a decarbonised world with no deteriorating local weather and its penalties for excessive temperatures, floods, fires and rising sea ranges (“King’s tone at odds with climate need”, August 29).
-However, we additionally dream of a cushty life for our households with low-cost vitality and ample authorities providers.
+Many dream of a decarbonised world with out a deteriorating local weather and its penalties for excessive temperatures, floods, fires and rising sea ranges (“King’s tone at odds with climate need”, August 29).
+However, we additionally dream of a snug life for our households with low-cost power and sufficient authorities companies.
 Unfortunately, for the medium to distant future, these two goals are incompatible.
-Two a long time in the past, John Howard and Peter Costello determined that the export of Australia’s considerable mineral assets could possibly be used to subsidise taxes, significantly for the well-off, indefinitely.
+Two many years in the past, John Howard and Peter Costello determined that the export of Australia’s considerable mineral sources might be used to subsidise taxes, significantly for the well-off, indefinitely.
 So Australia is among the lowest-taxed developed nations.
-Unfortunately, we now realise that a number of the most profitable assets we mine and export are toxic to the local weather and to our long-term wellbeing.
-Weaning Australia and the remainder of the world off reliance on carbon-based vitality is certainly a diabolical drawback.
+Unfortunately, we now realise that among the most profitable sources we mine and export are toxic to the local weather and to our long-term wellbeing.
+Weaning Australia and the remainder of the world off reliance on carbon-based power is certainly a diabolical drawback.
 Geoff Harding, Chatswood

 Trade-off

-As for the defence minister’s assertion that we have to additional arm ourselves to guard ourselves towards any aggression of the Chinese in the direction of us (Letters, August 29), somebody ought to inform him that each one they should do is cease exporting to us.
+As for the defence minister’s assertion that we have to additional arm ourselves to guard ourselves in opposition to any aggression of the Chinese in direction of us (Letters, August 29), somebody ought to inform him that every one they should do is cease exporting to us.
 That can be the top of us.
 Not a single bullet must be fired.
 Wayne Stinson, Merimbula

 Join the membership

 Kerri Sackville (“Travel joy restored, but not for long”, August 29) bemoans being “in the sandwich generation”.
-She ought to attempt being in my “club sandwich generation” which features a 99-year-old mom, 4 married youngsters and eight grandchildren.
+She ought to attempt being in my “club sandwich generation” which features a 99-year-old mom, 4 married kids and eight grandchildren.
 There are many members of this membership on the market.
-Like most retirees, I’m wondering how I had time to work.
+Like most retirees, I ponder how I had time to work.
 Sally Spurr, Lane Cove

 Without a hint